ppamorim/Abstractor/README.md

 Import dependency
 --------------------------------

-* This library is under development yet, use at your own risk.
+* This library is under development yet.

 This library use `appcompat-v7:22.1.1` and `butterKnife:7.0.0`.